Indonesia Work Permit

 Along with your KITAS card, you will also receive a Foreigner’s Control and Supervision Book (POA).
 This book tracks any changes in your immigration status, such as change of address, job, marital status, etc. Any dependents that move with you to Indonesia will also receive a KITAS card and a POA book.
 Additionally, within 30 days of receiving your KITAS permit, you must register at the local police.

 When you receive your KITAS card, you can apply for your Expatriate Work Permit (IKTA).
 To receive it, first, you must pay the Skill and Development Fund (DPKK) fee.
-Companies employing expatriates must pay that annual fee of USD 1200.
+Companies employing expatriates must pay an annual fee of USD 1200.
 The Manpower Ministry uses this fund for the training of Indonesians.

 Proof of payment of the Skill and Development Fund (DPKK) and your company’s Special Work Permit (IMTA) should be submitted by your employer with your Expatriate Work Permit (IKTA) application to the Manpower Ministry.
 Once you receive the Expatriate Work Permit (IKTA), you are legally permitted to work in Indonesia.